 Connecticut Public is continually updating this page with the most recent information about the COVID-19 virus, its spread, vaccination, and what you can do to keep yourself and those around you healthy.

-State & Federal Restrictions and Recommendations
+State & Federal Recommendations

 - The Connecticut Department of Public Health has provided locations, and hours for mobile pop-up clinics along with other locations offering COVID-19 booster shots in the state.

 - Want to know if you need a booster?
 Check out the CDC's chart breaking down whether you're up to date with your vaccine and booster.

 - The Centers for Disease Control have released a COVID-19 Community Levels tool, and has updated their guidance based on whether a Community Level is Low, Medium, or High.
 Find out about your community here.

 - The Biden-Harris administration has released a seven-point plan to beat COVID-19, focused on free testing available to all Americans, effective and equitable distribution of vaccines, evidence-based guidance for states and communities on navigating the pandemic, and ensuring the safety of older Americans and other high-risk individuals.
 Learn more about the Biden-Harris plan to beat COVID-19.